SalomePlatform/adao/doc/en/reference.rst

 .. index:: single: SetSeed

-We recall that each algorithm can be controlled using some generic or specific options given through the "*AlgorithmParameters*" optional command, as follows for example::
+We recall that each algorithm can be controlled using some generic or specific options, given through the "*AlgorithmParameters*" optional command, as follows for example::

     AlgorithmParameters = {